 Big Problems

-As much as I enjoy the film, a recent viewing revealed huge plot holes that I’d never paid attention to before.
-I guess I never noticed because it’s a fantasy film involving a magical arcade fortune telling machine that grants wishes, and I’m as big a sucker for make believe as the next guy.
-Except there’s one aspect of magical realism that I absolutely insist upon: that the realism parts have to be, well, real.
+As much as I enjoy the film, a recent viewing revealed huge plot holes that I guess I never noticed before because it’s a fantasy film involving a magical arcade fortune telling machine that grants wishes and I’m as big a sucker for make-believe as the next guy.
+Except there’s one aspect of magical realism that I absolutely insist upon: the realism parts have to be, well, real.
 And in this, Big fails on some pretty major levels.

 For those who’ve seen it but need a refresher on the plot, check out the synopsis at Wikipedia.
-For those who’ve never seen it, go watch it and return if you care to, for there be SPOILERS AHEAD!
+For those who’ve never seen it, go watch the film and return if you care to, for there be SPOILERS AHEAD!

 Okay, so as I said, I will fully accept the fantasy of a kid transforming overnight into an adult at the beginning of a film, and then transforming back to a kid at the end as long as everything else retains a respectable amount of reasonable verisimilitude.
 But Big doesn’t.
 And here’s why: